Lunar lander: Landing stages

 Achieving a soft landing is the overarching goal of any lunar lander, and distinguishes landers from impactors, which were the first type of spacecraft to reach the surface of the Moon.

 All lunar landers require rocket engines for descent.
 Orbital speed around the Moon can, depending on altitude, exceed 1500 m/s.
 Spacecraft on impact trajectories can have speeds well in excess of that.
-In the vacuum the only way to slow down from that speed is to use a rocket engine.
+In the vacuum the only way to decelerate from that speed is to use a rocket engine.

 The stages of landing can include: